DJ Dan

-Daniel Wherrett, known by his stage name, DJ Dan is an American house music DJ and producer.
+Daniel Wherrett (July 8, 1968 – March 28, 2026), known by his stage name DJ Dan, was an American house DJ and producer.

-Career
+Life and career

-Wherrett grew up in Lacey, Washington.
-He moved to Seattle from 1988–1990 to study fashion, where he discovered electronic dance music at clubs such as The Underground, where he heard Randy Schlager and Donald Glaude, and started experimenting with this music himself.
+Wherrett was born in Olympia, Washington, on July 8, 1968, and grew up in Lacey, Washington.
+He moved to Seattle from 1988 to 1990 to study fashion, where he discovered electronic dance music at clubs such as The Underground, where he heard Randy Schlager and Donald Glaude, and started experimenting with this music himself.

 In 1991, he moved to Los Angeles.
 After playing a few events with LA-based DJ Ron D Core, with whom he released a series of mixtapes and live mixes, he made his way to San Francisco in 1993 where he joined Funky Tekno Tribe.
 In 1996, he partnered with Jim Hopkins, releasing Loose Caboose under the name Electroliners.
 This track was picked up by DJs such as Carl Cox, Sasha, John Digweed, and Lee Burridge.
-Pete Tong played Wherrett's first Essential Mix in 1988, with a follow-up in 1999, and again in 2007 with Frankie Knuckles at the Winter Music Conference.
+Pete Tong played Wherrett's first Essential Mix in 1998, with a follow-up in 1999, and again in 2007 with Frankie Knuckles at the Winter Music Conference.

 In 2000, Carl Cox invited Wherrett on his tour.
 In the same year, Wherrett's track "That Zipper Track" was released on four labels worldwide, and went on to sell over 100,000 copies on vinyl.
 In 2001, he created his own label, InStereo Recordings.

-DJ Mag named DJ Dan the #1 House DJ in 2006.
+DJ Mag named DJ Dan the No. 1 House DJ in 2006.
 URB magazine named him "America's Favorite DJ" and "America's Hardest Working DJ".
-In 2014, he was rated the #9 DJ in the US according to the DJ Times "America's Best DJ" Poll.
+In 2014, he was rated the No. 9 DJ in the US according to the DJ Times "America's Best DJ" Poll.

+On March 28, 2026, Wherrett died of a heart attack at the age of 57; he had not made a scheduled appearance at the Spring Ball at Dead Ringer Analog Bar in Reno, Nevada on March 28.